katistix/rune/README.md

 #### future goals

-right now, the only way to program the VM is by hardcoding the *bytecode* in the `vm.go` file. but in the future i will implement:
+right now, the only way to program the VM is by hardcoding the *bytecode* in the `main.go` file. but in the future i will implement:

 - **assembler**: so you can write assembly instead of raw bytecode
 - **better debugging**: stack inspection, step-through execution